reazen/relude-parse/README.md

 // When you see `<#>` just think `.map(...)` from JavaScript P.anyDigit <#> int_of_string |> P.runParser("1");
 ```

+Note: see the monad section for an information on how to handle or produce errors while parsing.

 `Parser.t('a)` comes with all the bells and whistles that are granted to all
 `functors` in relude.
 This includes: